The heat kernel of the asymmetric quantum Rabi model: Proof of the heat kernel formula

-We notice that since $h_{0,0}(\tau) \neq h_{1,1}(\tau)$ for $\e \neq 0$, the expression of the limit for the AQRM splits according to the tail of zeros (or ones) in the subsets considered for the simplification.
-Actually, we see later that this difference is only apparent, since upon taking the limit the expression simplifies.
+We notice that since $h_{0,0}(\tau) \neq h_{1,1}(\tau)$ for $\e \neq 0$, the expression of the limit for the AQRM splits according to the tail of zeros or ones.
+Actually, this difference turns out to be only apparent and the limit expression simplifies later.

-Next, we use the harmonic analysis in the groups $\Z_2^N$ to transform the sum above into one that can be evaluated as a Riemann sum.
+Next, we use the harmonic analysis in the groups $\Z_2^N$ to transform the sum above into one that can be evaluated as a Riemann sum by controlling the oscillation of the signs in the expression of $I_N(x,y,u, \bs)$.
 The main tool is the application of the Parseval identity on the abelian groups $\Z_2^{k-3}$ to the sum

-by taking advantage of the fact that the set $\setC{k-1}{v}{w}$ can be equipped with a $\Z_2^{k-3}$ abelian group structure.
+by taking advantage of the fact that the set $\setC{k-1}{v}{w}$ may be equipped with a $\Z_2^{k-3}$ abelian group structure.

-The use of the Fourier transform also allows to identify the limit above as an orbit sum over the action of the infinite symmetric group (defined by the induced limit) on the group $\Z_2^N$.
-We refer the reader to \cite{RW2020z} for an introduction to these developments.
-In this paper we do not further develop this idea but it is the subject of far-reaching generalization in a forthcoming paper with Masato Wakayama.
+The use of the Fourier transform also allows to identify the limit above as an orbit sum over the action of the infinite symmetric group $\mathfrak{S}_\infty$ on the (induced limit of) finite groups $\Z_2^N$ for $N \geq 0$.
+We refer the reader to \cite{RW2020z} for the description of this interpretation.

-\section{Fourier analysis and limit evaluation}
+\subsection{Fourier analysis and limit evaluation}

-In order to evaluate the sums in \eqref{eq:sumPar}, we need to describe the Fourier transform of \(g_k(u,\bs) \) and other functions.
-This is a necessary step in order to use Parseval identity and ultimately rewrite the limit expression into one that we can evaluate as a Riemann integral.
+In order to evaluate sums of the type \eqref{eq:sumPar}, we need to describe the Fourier transform of \(g_k(u,\bs) \) and $R_w^{(k,N)}(u,\bs)$.
+This is a necessary step in order to use Parseval identity and ultimately rewrite the limit expression \eqref{eq:limitfirst} into one that can be evaluated as a Riemann integral.
 A good reference for the Fourier transform on finite groups (and particularly in the abelian group $\Z_2^k$) can be found in \cite{Cecc2008}.